chintanp/ChargEval/docs/source/arch.rst

 View
 ====
 The view refers to the interface exposed to the users of EVI-DSS.
 The users interact with the views.
-EVI-DSS has two views - the :ref:`evi_des:EVI Infrastructure Designer` can be used to select the locations of prospective charging stations and configure the details for the charging stations placed; and the :ref:`res_view:Results Viewer` can be used to view to the results of the simulation for the current EV infrastructure, which is the combination of built as well as proposed charging stations.
+EVI-DSS has two views - the :ref:`evi_des:EV Infrastructure Designer` can be used to select the locations of prospective charging stations and configure the details for the charging stations placed; and the :ref:`res_view:Results Viewer` can be used to view to the results of the simulation for the current EV infrastructure, which is the combination of built as well as proposed charging stations.

 Controller
 ==========